simon-seb/SCC-CS-Workshop-Feb-2025/README.md

 		Serverside:
 			server_app_1: Main web app with controller
-			read_csv: CSV Reader
+			read_data_file: CSV Reader
-			Data files: A simple DBMS implementation using the file management system
+			Data files: A very simple DBMS implementation using the file management system

+		Fork this REPO to extend useage, please feel free to modify and explore working with Flask API and dynamic WebPages.
+TY ♥